dbojan/howto/README.md

 -set Logo to 0:
 Logo=0

+## How to make Libre Office start faster
+-go to options and disable unneeded options like java, spell checker etc.
+-you can also disable printer/paper settins when loading documents, but that would not be recommended.

 ## How to make windows 11 more like windows 10

 - Download and run [this file](https://raw.githubusercontent.com/dbojan/howto/refs/heads/main/11_to_10.bat), (right click, save file as).
 You don't have to be an administrator.